IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Quizzes.md

-# Quizzes
+This document describes ideas and concepts about quizzes in IT-Rex.
+It contains the research process and the decisions made about quiz types, quiz options and answer types.
+For the data model describing quiz components and relations see [Quiz Data Model](./Application-Architecture--Data-Model#user-role-model).

-## Quiz Types
+# Quiz Types
-Idea: Every question is stored in a course wide question pool and can be reused in Turbo Quizzes or Rex-Duell.
+Idea: Every question is stored in a course wide question pool and can be reused in Quizzes, including Turbo Quiz and Rex-Duell.

-Quizzes in general should have reasonable default settings and should guide the user.
-For each quiz type there are different default settings defined.

 ### Lecture Quiz
-* Lecture scope
+* Chapter scope
 * Static Quiz: Questions are explicitly included by the lecturer -> every quiz contains the same questions
 * Schedulable Quiz: Lecture Quizzes can be content of the timeline/chapters/...
-* can access question pool ???
+* can access question pool
 * can have different question types
 * Anonymous
 * Goal: Test the knowledge of content that has been taught in this lecture

 ### Repetition Quiz
+With our current data model it is possible to realize such a Repetition Quiz with the normal Lecture Quiz.
+Therefore we decided to not include this type for the moment.

 * Course scope
 * Static Quiz: Questions are explicitly included by the lecturer -> every quiz contains the same questions
 * Schedulable Quiz: Lecture Quizzes can be content of the timeline/chapters/...